 My mother was an actress and entertainer.
 Along with her father and sisters she entertained in towns and villages all around Northamptonshire and Oxfordshire.
 I also became involved from 5 years old.
 It is therefore understandable, that acting and entertaining are also in my blood.

-I returned to acting much later in life and I’ve appeared in films, TV, commercials etc. I was one of the original four people who appeared in the pilot and later in five series of the Primetime Television Programme ‘Off Their Rockers’.
+I returned to acting much later in life and I’ve appeared in a wide variety of films, TV, commercials and music videos.
+I was one of the original four people who appeared in the pilot and later in five series of the ITV Primetime Television Programme ‘Off Their Rockers’ where elderly people play pranks the general public.